 The Stiftung für Hochschulzulassung (SfH) provides information on how to apply for study programs that are subject to national admission restrictions as well as to DoSV.

-Find information and tips applications in this info package published by the Federal Employment Agency (Bundesagentur für Arbeit).
+Find information and application tips in German on this website published by the Federal Employment Agency (Bundesagentur für Arbeit):